My Travel & Photography Guide to Oslo, Norway

 Vulkan 5, Vulkan district

-Oslo's permanent food hall, housed in a converted industrial building in the Vulkan district, brings together the best of Norwegian artisan food culture under one roof.
+Oslo's permanent food hall, housed in a converted industrial building in Vulkan, brings together the best of Norwegian artisan food culture under one roof.
 Cheese counters, butchers, bakeries, fish markets, wine shops, and a dozen casual restaurant stalls serving everything from Japanese ramen to Norwegian open-faced sandwiches.
 For photographers and travelers who want to eat seriously without committing to a formal restaurant, Mathallen is the most interesting single dining destination in the city.

 Oslo's coffee culture is among the finest in the world, anchored by a generation of roasters and baristas who compete internationally and win.

-Supreme Roastworks — Hip, beautifully designed, with coffee that matches the aesthetic.
+Supreme Roastworks — beautifully designed, with coffee that matches the aesthetic.
 One of the best in Oslo's newer wave.

-What Photography Gear to Bring
+Photography Gear to Bring

 Vigeland Sculpture Park